ubilabs/webpack-node-modules-list/README.md

 ## About

 This plugin creates a list with the name, version, license, and link to the repo of each node module in the webpack bundle.
-The output file is currently hardcoded and set to `npm-modules.md` in the webpack output directory.

 ## Usage

 Simply include this plugin in your webpack configuration file.
+The output file name can be configured, and defaults to `npm-modules.md`

 ```
-const ExportNodeModules = require('webpack-node-modules-list'),
+const ExportNodeModules = require('webpack-node-modules-list');
-  SplitByPathPlugin = require('webpack-split-by-path');

 module.exports = {
 plugins: [